billyhudson/hello-world/README.md

 # hello-world
+WHATS UP LOOSERS!
 The 1st repo

+COMING RIGHT AT YOU!
 This is the 1st edit of the readme file coming from the readme-edit branch.
+This is the story all about how my life got REKT